Martin-Lorentzon/clean-blender-addon-template/README.md

 > Add the Reload Scripts operator to your Quick Favorites Menu inside Blender

 ## How to use the template for your personal add-on
-1. At the top right corner of the repository page, click the Fork button
+1. At the top right corner of the repository page, click Use this template
+2. Click Create a new repository
-2. You may need to select your account if you're in one or more organisations
+3. You may need to select your account if you're in one or more organisations
-3. Name your repository and press Create fork
+4. Name your repository and press Create repository from template
-4. 🎉 Finished! 🎉
+5. 🎉 Finished! 🎉